tytydraco/yessleep/out/I_was_never_allowed_to_hear_a_recording_of_myself_growing_up.md

 And I didn't expect this.
 Not even a little bit.

-When I was growing up, In speech therapy growing up, I'd seen videos of other kids with cleft palate, how it has this slight nasality and how some consonants sound softer.
+When I was growing up, In speech therapy, I'd seen videos of other kids with cleft palate, how it has this slight nasality and how some consonants sound softer.
 I'd had this picture of my voice somewhere in my head.

 What emerged from the speakerphone was a voice that sounded like it belonged to a sixty-year-old man who had smoked one pack of cigarettes per day since the age of fifteen.
 Low, harsh, worn out by something that had absolutely nothing to do with any cleft palate.
 It was not mine in the least.
 It was not my age either.
 It chilled my heart even before I was aware of why.